-EIGRPv6 is still a distant-vector routing protocol with same link-state features, The hello process used in neighbour discovery and the Diffusing Update Algorithm (DUAL) use for loop free and fast convergence is still much present.
+EIGRPv6 is still a distant-vector routing protocol with same link-state features, The hello process used in the neighbor discovery and the Diffusing Update Algorithm (DUAL) use for loop-free and fast convergence is still much present.
 Like its fellow IPv6 Protocols ( RIPng and OSPFv3), there are similarities in the processing features of IPv4 routing protocols.

 EIGRP for IPv6 still possesses the same overall features and operation as EIGRP for IPv4; only there are a few major differences between them:

 • EIGRP for IPv6 uses IPv6 prefixes and lengths rather than IPv4 subnets and masks.

 • To establish EIGRP for IPv6 neighbor relationship, it uses IPv6 link-local addresses.